mae2136/Team-Profile-Generator/README.md

 ![Program Start](./lib/Images/)

 ```
-The program will loop forver until you ask it to stop, upon which is will create an html file in the dist folder.
+The program will loop forver until you ask it to stop, upon which it will create an html file in the dist folder.
 ```
 ![HTML Creation](./lib/Images/)